AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 >[!CONTEXTUALHELP]
 >id="acw_delivery_template_settings_tracking_validity"
 >title="Validity period"
->abstract="This option defines the duration for which the tracking is activated on the URLs."
+>abstract="The validity period sets the duration for which the tracking is activated on the message URLs."

 >[!CONTEXTUALHELP]
 >id="acw_delivery_template_settings_delivery_duration"